 Avoid a disaster by measuring your ingredients to the dot - sugar levels are particularly important when jamming.
-This shapely design will fit in with most kitchens.
+Ensure accuracy with every recipe by investing in a pair of electronic scales.

 Give yourself plenty of room for maneuver with a large pan - this one holds up to two gallons of liquid and has handy measurements up the side.
 A maslin pan has a spout, carry handle and measuring gauge and can also be used for making stock – or serving mulled wine at a party.

 Some jams and chutneys require rapid boiling, so wooden spoons are wise as they don't transfer heat.
 They also prevent scratches and scrapes to the bottom of your pan.

 Kilner jar thermometer

 Speaking of upping the mercury, this vintage-inspired probe will help on the health and safety front.
 Clip it to the side of your pan and monitor the temperature of your preserve to ensure it's ready for jarring.

 Bypass the dental floss by filtering out seeds.
 Push your preserve though this mesh sieve to achieve a smooth consistency.

 Easy-fill jam funnel